Pre-Workout Espresso & Almond Mini Chocolate Protein Cups

 These Protein Chocolate Cups are absolute madness!
 So so so tasty – a perfect (polygamous?) marriage between almonds, coffee…. and dark chocolate.
 If you like almond butter cups, you’re in for a treat!
 Literally.
 A perfect pre-workout bite of POW.

 I’m calling them ‘mini’ because I made them inside truffle cases instead of muffin cases.
 So they’re tiny.
 Properly bite-sized.
 They’re delicious and perfect before the gym, alongside an espresso – for that kick of karakaPOW!
-They take about two minutes to assemble, 30 in the fridge, and use only five ingredients.
-One of the ingredients is our brand new Whey Protein Pow Mix.
+They take about two minutes to assemble, 30 in the fridge, and use only a handful of simple all-natural ingredients :-)

 2 tbsp (32g) almond butter